radixdlt/radixdlt-scrypto/README.md

 - **Package**: A collection of blueprints, compiled and published as a single unit.
 - **Blueprint**: A template that describes the common behavior and structure of its instances.
-- **Component** An instance of a blueprint, which lives in the persistent state and may own resources.
+- **Component** An instance of a blueprint, which lives in ledger state.
 - **Function**: A set of statements to perform a specific task.
 - **Method**: A function associated with a component.
-- **ResourceDef**: A resource definition, describing the metadata, minter and supply.
+- **ResourceDef**: The definition of a resource, including metadata, minter and supply.
-- **Bucket**: A transient container of resources.
+- **Bucket**: A transient resource container.
-- **Vault**: A persistent container of resources on ledger state.
+- **Vault**: A persistent resource container in ledger state.

 ![Resource Flow](./assets/resource-flow.png)